-The Marin Independent Journal reported the suspect alleges that Jay Leone, who is 90years-old, negligently shot the intruder.

-According to CBS San Francisco, suspect Samuel Cutrufelli is charged with two counts of attempted murder after Leone was shot in the face on Jan.
+The Marin Independent Journal reported the suspect alleges that Jay Leone, who is 90-years-old, negligently shot the intruder.
+According to CBS San Francisco , suspect Samuel Cutrufelli is charged with two counts of attempted murder after Leone was shot in the face on Jan.
 3. Police said Cutrufelli was wounded when Leone returned fire.
 Leone has vowed to countersue.
-In an exclusive January interview at his bedside at Marin General Hospital, Leone told CBS San Francisco he had to outwit the burglar who held him captive at gunpoint.
+In an exclusive January interview at his bedside at Marin him captive at gunpoint.